 3) Leaving things to memory and not writing a to-do list

 If you think leaving important details to memory works better than taking the time to grab a pen and writing it down on a piece of paper, than by all means have fun forgetting all the things you should have written down.
 It might seem more convenient to put our confidence in our ability to remember things, but memories can be vile and more often than not, betray us when we least expect it.

 The cold hard truth is, you will forget things.
 So commit to the ten seconds it takes to jot down important details and label them appropriately.
+Maintaining a to-do list helps you identify all of your tasks and allows you to keep track of your progress throughout your daily routine.
 You’ll thank yourself later when you turn the page to find what you were looking for.

 4) Avoiding The Gatekeeper During The Sales Call

 Some salespeople tend to take the Gatekeeper for granted and attempt to duck them at all costs.
 However, one should be wary when burning that bridge.
 There is a good reason the Gatekeeper is there to screen calls.
 Don’t be vague with your intentions around the Gatekeeper.
 Give them a great reason to put in a good word for you.
 Treating the gatekeeper with respect can sometimes make it easier for you to connect with the decision maker.

 There are never any easy shortcuts to success.
 As with most things worth doing, it never comes easy and often involves getting back up after getting knocked down.
 Stay passionate about connecting with others and build a solid work ethic by taking the time to do things right the first time around.
 You’ll save yourself a lot of backpedaling and heartache in the long run.
 You can avoid developing bad habits and shortcuts by giving it your best every day!